STF1998/Desk20/report/UXDesign.md

 ### User personas

 When designing Flocus we had two goals: to help students (like ourselves) reduce procrastination and raise awareness for a critical world issue.
-Many of the current interval times for students were focused on a clock however after initial focus groups and interviews with friends and family, we identified that an animation would be more suitable and more enticing to use given its novelty compared to a clock timer.
-Our single-page application provides users with a useful but easy on the eye animation for a study interval while raising awareness and funds for a key issue: water accessibility in developing nations.
+Many of the current interval times for students were focused on a clock however, after initial feedback from friends and family, we identified that an animation would be more suitable and more enticing to use given its novelty compared to a clock timer.
+Our single-page application provides users with a useful, but easy on the eye, animation for a study interval while raising awareness and funds for a key issue: water accessibility in developing nations.

-Together we identified that the end-user would need an attractive and simple user-interface to interact with focused around a study interval, statistics and information about the charity and world issue we are raising awareness for.
+Together we identified that the end-user would need an attractive and simple user-interface to interact with, focused around a study interval, statistics and information about the charity and world issue we are raising awareness for.
 To begin identifying potential users, our team spent time speaking to family and friends through informal focus groups and interviews to determine whether there is a user group that would use and enjoy the novelty of Flocus.
 After speaking to family and friends, we started to build specific end-users and created user stories; some examples can be seen below:

 - Gordon is an a-level student who is struggling to concentrate on his exam revision due to distraction from social media and other webpages, such as the news and sport.
 Gordon wants to use a tool to help him focus for a specific time like 45 minutes.
 He does not just want to look at a clock so uses Flocus due to its interactive animation of a glass filling up.